MetOffice/Vernier/documentation/Sphinx/user-manual/output.rst

 * Total: Total time spent between the two callipers for this region including calls to elsewhere.
-   * The "Total (raw)" column is the total time spent in a code region when the overhead from profiler is taken into account.
+   * The "Total (raw)" column is the total time spent in a code region when the overhead from Vernier is taken into account.
 In the example above this overhead is only noticable with the overarching main program.

 **Example "drhook" output:**